 Are you on public health insurance in Germany?
 Then you’re probably going to notice a slight increase in the insurance price starting in January.
 The exact amount will vary from insurer to insurer, but higher prices seem to be guaranteed across the board due to adjustments to Zusatzbeiträge (additional charges).

 So what are Zusatzbeiträge?
 And can you avoid them?
 We’ll tell you everything you need to know about them!

 The amount you pay for public health insurance is determined as a percentage of your pre-tax (brutto) income.
 Since 2015, this number has stood at 14.6%.
 This means that if you earn €3000/month, then you’ll be paying about €438 for public insurance.
 (If you’re employed, your employer will pay half that amount.)

 However, individual Krankenkassen, or public health funds, can charge their members an additional amount each month.
 This is also based on income—Zusatzbeiträge averaged 1.1% of brutto income in 2020 which would change the insurance price depending on your income.

 Why do insurers charge an additional amount?

 There are over 100 Krankenkassen in Germany—and though they are in part funded by the government, their success is also dependent on member contributions.
 If the cost of medicines and medical services goes up, then some insurers may have a difficult time covering services for their members with the standard contributions alone.
-In this case, they may charge Zusatzbeitraege to ensure they have the funds they need.
+In this case, they may charge Zusatzbeitraege to ensure they have the funds they need increasing the insurance price.